AngelPerezM/TASEC-Lab_UPM/README.md

 ### Detailed design with TASTE

 #### Interface View

+As you can see in figure 3, the components (or layers) shown in the high level architecture are represented as TASTE functions in the Interface View of TASTE.
+However, the *BusHandlers* component is not represented as a TASTE function because the TASTE functions contained in *EquipmentHandlers* act as wrappers that call the HAL/EquipmentHanlders component (c.f.
+[HAL/README.md](./HAL/README.md)).
 ![TASTE IV](./Doc/Images/iv_tasec-lab.png)
 _Figure 3: TASTE Interface View of TASEC-Lab._

 #### Deployment View

+the Deployment View of the TASEC-Lab OBSW is depicted in figure 4.
+It basically contains a node that has a *rip_posix* execution environment (i.e., the configuration of the cross-compiler for RPi) and one partition where all the Interface View TASTE functions are deployed.

 ![TASTE DV](./Doc/Images/dv_tasec-lab.png)
 _Figure 4: TASTE Deployment View of TASEC-Lab._